-You could easily copy this colorful succulent garden at Weidner's nursery in Encinitas, CA. It's a three-dimensional showcase of succulents superbly suited to mild, frost-free regions.
+You could easily copy this colorful succulent garden at Weidner's Gardens nursery in Encinitas, CA. It's a three-dimensional showcase of succulents superbly suited to mild, frost-free regions.
 Most of the plants are readily available, and all are in my book, Designing with Succulents.

 I do wonder, though, if visitors who exclaim over it are aware of important aspects that are not immediately obvious.
 You might not notice, for example, the way the grade varies.
 A garden that's flat is not as interesting, visually appealing and natural-looking.
 Creating berms also is practical: It lets you bring in good soil.
 Simply mound it atop existing hard-packed, nutrient-deficient dirt.
 You'll find digging and planting much easier, and roots will thank you.

 This section of the garden combines shrub jades and yellow 'Kiwi' aeoniums with two orange superstars: flowering aloes and Euphorbia 'Sticks on Fire'.
 Agaves provide texture contrast.

 The long, narrow garden began when Laura Eubanks of Design for Serenity came to Weidner's to do a succulent planting-and-design demo.
 The result inspired the nursery's on-staff succulent expert Sabine Hildebrand to continue the garden from the entrance to the corner---a distance of about 50 feet.

 Celebrity succulent designer Laura Eubanks created this section of the garden.

 About half of the garden is inorganic hardscape.
 Near parking spaces are gravel and crushed red lava rock.
 A dry creek lined with cobbles runs through the middle, and black lava rock serves as an accent.

 The dry creek, slightly below grade and flanked by planted mounds, meanders instead of being ramrod-straight, and---as shown in the video---it connects with a culvert that gives it a "reason" to be there.